Abdullah-0-3/PlantVillage/README.md

 # PlantVillage
-Here is a classification for plant village the classification on potato, pepper and tomato.
-It help to recognize the plant having any disease or it is healthy.
+Here is a classification for plant villages the classification on potato, pepper, and tomato.
+It helps to recognize whether the plant has any disease or is healthy.

+It will help the farmers or agriculture production with the help of this disease classification.